jina-ai/finetuner/docs/advanced-topics/advanced-methods.md

 (advanced-methods)=
 # Advanced Methods
 Many of the models supported by finetuner make use of similar methods throughout finetuning, such as the methods used for *calculating loss*, *sampling* and *pooling* .
-Finetuner offers alternatives to these methods, which can improve the performance of your finetuning run in some cases.
+Finetuner offers alternatives to each of these methods, which can improve the performance of your finetuning run in some cases.

 ## {octicon}`pin` Loss Functions